Starting a sentence with "it" is acceptable in APA, but doing so may make sentences needlessly wordy and take the emphasis off of the subject.

 “It was found that 25% of… (Smith & Taylor, 2016)” is a grammatically acceptable way to begin a sentence.

-Although grammatically acceptable, beginning the sentence with it instead of naming the subject also leads to the passive voice where the verb (was) precedes the subject/actor (the researchers, Smith and Taylor).
+Although grammatically acceptable, beginning the sentence with "it" instead of naming the subject can also lead to passive voice, in which the verb ("was") precedes the subject/actor (the researchers, Smith and Taylor).